 - Have had gum disease in the past

 When you undergo a tooth extraction, a small amount of bone tissue may also be removed along with the tooth.
 This can cause the bone to slowly deteriorate over time, thereby reducing its thickness and volume.
 Also, due to multiple extractions, the teeth tend to drift from their positions and cause the jawbone to shrink in size.
 All these could deny you the candidacy for an implant.

 In case your bone volume isn’t good enough for implant placement, we would suggest you undergo a bone graft.
 A bone graft is a surgical procedure that is done to replenish the volume of bone so that it would be ideal for placing an implant stud.

 So, if some other dental office has told you that you have an insufficient amount of bone tissue, then you don’t have to worry about it anymore.

 To make sure you get the most advanced care from a truly qualified professional, call 904-794-1000 and arrange a visit with our periodontists at Dental Specialists of North Florida.
-Dr. John Thousand, Dr. Robert Thousand, and Dr. Michael Romani can determine if you are a candidate for bone grafting in St. Augustine, Florida.
+Dr. John Thousand, Dr. Hailey McKinley, and Dr. Michael Romani can determine if you are a candidate for bone grafting in St. Augustine, Florida.